bishrtabbaa/amazon-sagemaker-examples/heartdisease/README.md

     return predictions
 ```

 #### 3.2 K-Nearest Neighbor Model

-Amazon SageMaker K-Nearest Neighbor (KNN) is a non-parametric, supervised algorithm that queries the k points that are closes to the sample point and returns the most frequently used label of their class or average of the independent variable as the prediction.
+Amazon SageMaker K-Nearest Neighbor (KNN) is a supervised algorithm that queries the k points that are closest to the sample point and returns the most frequently used label of their class or average of the independent variable as the prediction.
 KNN is appropriate for both classification and regression problems.
 KNN requires a tabular data matrix with rows representing observations and columns representing the dimensions of the features.
 It also requires a column that contains the labels that match the data points.
 During training, KNN is constructing an index that enables efficient lookups of distances betwen points whose values or class labels have not yet been determined and the k nearest points to use for inference.

 The first algorithm specific code block is for S3 and algorithm initialization in cell 01.
 The algorithm variable used to identify the proper SageMaker Docker container when constructing the Estimator object in block cell 08.